Overview of Asymmetric Information

 Parties can check with other peoples or companies who have already done this kind of deal.
-This can help in getting better information about the deal structure and this will help in getting better information about other parties.
+This can help get better information about the deal structure, which will help get better information about other parties.

 Advantages and Disadvantages of Asymmetric Information

 Below are some pros and cons of asymmetric information as follows:

 Asymmetric information can have few advantages also in broader macroeconomic terms.
 Below are a few advantages of asymmetric information: